SuadeLabs/fire/documentation/properties/purpose.md

 > An **institutional protection scheme** is a contractual or statutory liability arrangement which protects those institutions and in particular ensures their liquidty and solvency where necessary;

 ### lifetime_mortgage
-A **lifetime_mortgage** is a very specific kind of British mortgage contract and is defined in the [FCA Handbook](https://www.handbook.fca.org.uk/handbook/glossary/G1294.html).
+>A **lifetime_mortgage** is a very specific kind of British mortgage contract and is defined in the [FCA Handbook](https://www.handbook.fca.org.uk/handbook/glossary/G1294.html).
 It is geared towards customers of a certain age in order to release equity and typically repayment occurs at the time of the customers death when the property is sold;

-### promotional_loan
+### promotional
-As outlined in [LCR][lcr] Article 31(9), a **promotional_loan**
+As outlined in [LCR][lcr] Article 31(9), a **promotional loan**
 > shall be available only to persons who are not financial customers on a non-competitive, not for profit basis in order to promote public policy objectives of the Union or that Member State's central or regional government.
 It shall only be possible to draw on such facilities following the reasonably expected demand for a promotional loan and up to the amount of such demand provided there is a subsequent reporting on the use of the funds distributed;

 ### remortgage
-The **remortgage** value indicates a re-mortgage or refinancing of an existing property by an existing customer of the firm who had a loan with a **house_purchase** purpose.
+>The **remortgage** value indicates a re-mortgage or refinancing of an existing property by an existing customer of the firm who had a loan with a **house_purchase** purpose.
 Note that this does not include re-mortgages of **first_time_buyer** and **buy_to_let** loans which should retain their respective purposes in the event of a re-mortgage.
 See [MLAR Definitions][mlardef] section E6.4/5.

 ### speculative_property
 From [CRR][crr] definitions (79):
 > speculative immovable property financing‧ means loans for the purposes of the acquisition of or development or construction on land in relation to immovable property, or of and in relation to such property, with the intention of reselling for profit;

 ### remortgage_other
-The **remortgage_other** value indicates a re-mortgage by a new customer who is refinancing a loan from another lender.
+>The **remortgage_other** value indicates a re-mortgage by a new customer who is refinancing a loan from another lender.

-### repo / reverse_repo
-From [CRR][crr] definitions (82):
-> repurchase agreement and reverse repurchase agreement mean any agreement in which an institution or its counterparty transfers securities or commodities or guaranteed rights relating to either of the following:
-> (a) title to securities or commodities where that guarantee is issued by a recognised exchange which holds the rights to the securities or commodities and the agreement does not allow an institution to transfer or pledge a particular security or commodity to more than one counterparty at one time, subject to a commitment to repurchase them;
-> (b) substituted securities or commodities of the same description at a specified price on a future date specified, or to be specified, by the transferor, being a repurchase agreement for the institution selling the securities or commodities and a reverse repurchase agreement for the institution buying them;

 ### other
 The **other** enum value can be used when none of the other enum values apply or the value is *unknown*.

 ## Security
 ```bash
 ├── investment
 ├── collateral